Chapter 50, Alarms

 - For the first two false alarms in any one calendar year, a warning;

-- For the third false alarm in any one calendar year, a $50 penalty with such penalty increasing in $25 increments for each false alarm in any one calendar year thereafter.
+- For the third false alarm in any one calendar year, a $50 penalty with such penalty increasing in $25 increments, up to a maximum penalty of $200, for each false alarm in any one calendar year thereafter.

-- If the subscriber is not the owner of the property in which the alarm system is located, the Town shall give the property owner notice of the occurrence of the first false alarm generated by the alarm system of the property.
+- The Town shall give the subscriber notice of the occurrence of the first false alarm generated by the alarm system of the property.

 The subscriber in receipt of a violation ticket may appeal the fine at anytime within five days of the receipt of said notice by filing an appeals notice at police headquarters.
 After review of said appeal, the Police Chief or Fire Chief, in the event of fire alarm systems, will make a determination as to whether or not the circumstances surrounding the false alarm justify the waiver of the fine.
 The subscriber will be notified in writing as to the results of the appeal.